NCATSTranslator/reasoner-validator/docs/index.rst

-Every message has a 'code' and optional context-specific parameters which correspond to named fields in the Python string templates found in the `reasoner_validator package 'codes.yaml' file <https://github.com/NCATSTranslator/reasoner-validator/blob/master/reasoner_validator/codes.yaml>`_ file.
+Every message has a 'code' and optional context-specific parameters which correspond to named fields in the Python string templates found in the `reasoner_validator package 'codes.yaml' file <https://github.com/NCATSTranslator/reasoner-validator/blob/master/reasoner_validator/codes.yaml>`_.

 Python API
 ----------